Class Survey Results vs. Professional Consensus

 Economists: 42.63% neutral

-Our class is as neutral as professional economists.
+Our class is 5% less neutral than professional economists.

 Economists: 49.74% agree